DCA Europe

 Please contact us!

 During the panel discussion at the annual congress in Leipzig last October, the topic of “skills shortage” in the HDD industry was discussed in detail and how the DCA as a trade association can provide support here.
-One approach is the creation of an image film for HDD technology.
-Once completed, the image film will be available to all member companies and help to get young people interested in the technology.
+One approach to this is an image film for HDD technology.
+This has already been completed and is available to all member companies to get young people interested in the technology.

 Contact: dbillig@sharewellhdd.com